-Acceptance Test Driven Development (ATDD) is an integral part of product management and operations.
+Acceptance Test-Driven Development (ATDD) is an integral part of product management and operations.
 It is a development methodology that promotes collaboration among all stakeholders - developers, testers, business analysts, and product owners - to define acceptance criteria and write tests before the development process begins.
 This approach ensures that all team members have a clear understanding of the requirements and expectations, leading to a product that meets the needs of the end users.

 ATDD is a practice that bridges the gap between business and technology by encouraging communication and collaboration.
 It is a process that involves creating tests that the system must pass to be considered acceptable.
 These tests are written in a language that is understandable to both the business and technical teams, ensuring that everyone is on the same page about what is expected from the system.

-Overview of Acceptance Test Driven Development
+Definition of Acceptance Test-Driven Development (ATDD)

-Acceptance Test Driven Development is a development methodology that involves the whole team in defining acceptance tests before the coding process begins.
+Acceptance Test-Driven Development is a development methodology that involves the whole team in defining acceptance tests before the coding process begins.
 The aim is to ensure that all team members understand the requirements and expectations, which leads to a product that meets the needs of the end users.
 The tests are written in a language that is understandable to both the business and technical teams, ensuring that everyone is on the same page.

 ATDD is not just about writing tests.
 It is a collaborative process that involves the whole team in the definition of requirements and expectations.
 The tests are a way to communicate these requirements and expectations in a clear and unambiguous way.
 By defining the tests before the coding process begins, the team can ensure that the product will meet the needs of the end users.

-Components of Acceptance Test Driven Development
+Components of Acceptance Test-Driven Development

 The main components of ATDD are the acceptance tests, the development process, and the collaboration between all stakeholders.
 The acceptance tests are the criteria that the system must meet to be considered acceptable.
 They are written in a language that is understandable to both the business and technical teams, ensuring that everyone is on the same page about what is expected from the system.